allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 :::info Model Storage
 You can also provide a different storage destination for the model, such as S3/GS/Azure, by passing `--destination="s3://bucket/folder"`, `gs://bucket/folder`, `azure://bucket/folder`.
-There is no need to provide a unique path tp the destination argument, the location of the model will be a unique path based on the serving service ID and the model name
+There is no need to provide a unique path to the destination argument, the location of the model will be a unique path based on the serving service ID and the model name
 :::